zhangtemplar/readlist/Dataset.md

 We've designed a distributed system for sharing enormous datasets - for researchers, by researchers.
 The result is a scalable, secure, and fault-tolerant repository for data, with blazing fast download speeds.

+# One Billion Word Benchmark

+[One Billion Word Benchmark](http://arxiv.org/abs/1312.3005), a large language corpus in English which was released in 2013.
+This dataset contains about one billion words, and has a vocabulary size of about 800K words.
+It contains mostly news data.
+Since sentences in the training set are shuffled, models can ignore the context and focus on sentence level language modeling.

 # Annotated English Gigaword

 [Annotated English Gigaword] (https://catalog.ldc.upenn.edu/LDC2012T21), a dataset often used in summarization research.
 Annotated English Gigaword was developed by Johns Hopkins Universitys Human Language Technology Center of Excellence.
 The goal of the annotation is to provide a standardized corpus for knowledge extraction and distributional semantics which enables broader involvement in large-scale knowledge-acquisition efforts by researchers.
 Annotated English Gigaword contains the nearly ten million documents (over four billion words) of the original English Gigaword Fifth Edition.